brson/talent-training/rust/projects/project-5/project.md

 existing documentation on the subject is limited, the scope of this project is relatively modest, and it contains more direct explanation than past projects.

+This project will focus on learning to program with futures directly.
+Later projects will introduce [async / await], a language feature that makes writing asynchronous code more naturally.
+Learning how to write futures first will make understanding async / await easier.

 Be sure to read the background readings on this project.
 And if you get frustrated, then forgive yourself, take a break, and try again with a fresh mind.
 Writing asynchronous Rust is difficult for everybody.

+**Note: this and future projects temporarily require the nightly compiler.
+See ["Part 1: Using the nightly toolchain"][part-1] for rationale and instructions.**

+[part-1]: #user-content-part-1-using-the-nightly-toolchain

 ## Project spec